Alberta Kartonera

 Over the years, several books by a variety of authors and genres have been published, while numerous workshops have been held in public schools with the aim of demonstrating the book creation process and demystifying it as a sacred and distant object.
 (Matinal Jornalismo, n.d.)

-Visual Citation and Intertextuality
+Visual Citation & Intertextuality

 Just as a literary author may quote another author in a text, a technique known as “intertextuality,” artists and designers may reference or directly include an image by another artist in their creations.